Rest API and Python API Documentation

 valispace = valispace.API()

-More information about the functionalities and functions in the API can be found at github.com/valispace/ValispacePythonAPI.
-The Valispace python API is licensed under the MIT license, which means that anyone can contribute to the code by cloning the GitHub repository.
+More information about the functionalities and functions in the API can be found at here.
+The python API package is licensed under the MIT license, which means that anyone can contribute to the code by cloning the GitHub repository.

 Endpoints

 The users can access the endpoints on the rest page.
-To access the page, add “rest/”at the end of the deployment name. eg: “models.valispace.com/rest/”.
-This page lists all the existing endpoints
+To access the page, add “rest/”at the end of the API URL that can be found in the Requirements and Systems Portal und Settings and “User Tokens“.
+The Rest page shows the Django Swagger with all the existing endpoints.

-To access the rest page, use your deploymentname.valispace.com/rest/.
+To access the rest page, use “your_API_URL/rest/”.
 Leaving out the “/” at the end of the rest doesn't redirect you to the rest page.
+To get your API URL please go to the “User Tokens“ in the Settings.

 There are “GET”,” POST”,” PUT”,” PATCH” and “DELETE” methods.

-Every object in Valispace has its own ID; you can use it to look for and retrieve the object information itself.
-The object ID can be seen either directly in Valispace or in the URL when clicking on the object in Valispace.
+Every object in the Requirements and Systems Portal has its own ID; you can use it to look for and retrieve the object information itself.
+The object ID can be seen either directly in the Requirements and Systems Portal or in the URL when clicking on the object in the Requirements and Systems Portal.

 For example, if you use the get function to get vali information through the rest, you can use the following endpoint to get the vali details.